 Candidates will be requested to submit information about themselves at least three working days before the next meeting of Full Council.
-This information will be circulated by the clerk to councillors, and an item to co-opt a councillor will be placed on the agenda of the meeting.
+This information will be circulated by the Clerk to CCouncillors, and an item to co-opt a Councillor will be placed on the agenda of the meeting.
 All such documents will be treated by the Clerk and Councillors as strictly private and confidential.

 Candidates will be interviewed in person at the meeting.
 If there is more than one candidate, the others will be asked to leave the room whilst a candidate is being interviewed.
 All candidates will be asked to leave the room whilst Councillors vote on who to co-opt.
-This decision-making process will take place in the open part of the meeting.
+This process must take place in the open part of the meeting.